ai/transition-events/README.md

 ## $.fn.transitionAt

-Also plugin has additional `$.fn.transitionAt` function to set callback to some part of transition (for example in the middle of animation, to hide backface on rotate animation).
-Callback will be called after `delay + (durationPart * duration)`.
+Plugin has additional `$.fn.transitionAt` function to execute callback after transition end `delay + (durationPart * duration)`.
+If browser doesn’t have CSS Transition support, callbacks will be called immediately (because there is no animation).

+Main difference with `$.fn.transitionEnd` is that this method executes callback only once, `$.fn.transitionEnd` will add callback for all future transitions.

 If transition is set for several properties, `$.fn.transitionEnd` will execute callback on every property.